-12 - 13 Pre-session faculty meetings 16 Residence halls open 16 12:00 noon, Henderson Dining Hall open 17 Opening Ceremonies - Hutchinson Auditorium, 2:00 p.m.
-17 Chorus auditions, 7:00 p.m. by appointment 18 - 20 New Student Orientation.
+10 - 11 Pre-session faculty meetings 15 Residence halls open 15 12:00 noon, Henderson Dining Hall open 16 Chorus auditions, 7:00 p.m. by appointment 17 - 19 New Student Orientation.
 A fee of \$50.00 is charged for reporting late.
-Academic Advising & Registration 21 Classes begin 21 President's Senior Dinner, 7:30 p.m.
-27 Last date to register for a full load or to add classes.
+Academic Advising & Registration 20 Classes begin; Opening Ceremonies - Hutchinson Auditorium, 10:00 a.m.
+20 President's Senior Dinner, 7:30 p.m.
+25 Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.